The 5-minute rocket

 - rocket fuel (Alka-Seltzer® tablets)

-- rocket motor (an empty 35mm Fuji Film canister)
+- rocket motor (an empty 35-millimeter Fuji Film canister)

-- rocket plans (make your own crazy designs and see which work best)
+- rocket plans (make your own designs and see which work best)

-2. Cut out your rocket components (e.g., cylinder, nose cone, and fins), tape/glue them together, and test-fit your assembly over the film canister cap.
+2. Cut out your rocket components (e.g., cylinder, nose cone, and fins), tape or glue them together, and test-fit your assembly over the film canister cap.

 3. Open the film canister and drop one-half of an Alka-Seltzer tablet into the bottom portion.

-4. Now do this step extremely quickly.
+4. Do this step extremely quickly.
 Fill the canister half full of water, snap the canister cap into place, slide the rocket over the cap, and GET BACK!

 5. Pop, fizz, whoosh!
 Houston, we have lift-off.